Victimology: Environmental theory

 The environmental theory posits that the location and context of the crime bring the victim of the crime and its perpetrator together.
+Research published between 2010 and 2025 gives some credence to this theory.

 Studies in the early 2010s showed that crimes are negatively correlated to trees in urban environments; more trees in an area are congruent with lower victimization rates or violent crime rates.
 This relationship was established by studies in 2010 in Portland, Oregon and in 2012 in Baltimore, Maryland.
 Geoffrey Donovan of the United States Forest Service (USFS), one of the researchers, said, "trees, which provide a range of other benefits, could improve quality of life in Portland by reducing crime..." because "We believe that large street trees can reduce crime by signaling to a potential criminal that a neighborhood is better cared for and, therefore, a criminal is more likely to be caught."
 Note that the presence of large street trees especially indicated a reduction in crime, as opposed to newer, smaller trees.
 In the 2012 Baltimore study, led by scientists from the University of Vermont and the United States Department of Agriculture (USDA), a "conservative spatially adjusted model indicated that a 10% increase in tree canopy was associated with a roughly 12% decrease in crime.... [and] we found that the inverse relationship continued in both contexts, but the magnitude was 40% greater for public than for private lands."

+A study in the 2020s showed a strong positive association between "routine maintenance and repair of urban public places (e.g. street construction projects) with a reduction in community violence, proxied by violent crime incidents."
+Conversely, a study in the 2020s, showed a strong positive correlation between vacant, abandoned, or "cited" properties with family violence.
+Researchers at Tulane University found about child neglect and intimate partner violence (IPV) that:

 Quantification of victim-proneness

 There have been some studies recently to quantify the real existence of victim-proneness.
-Contrary to the popular belief that more women are repeat victims, and thus more victim-prone than men, actually men in their prime (24- to 34-year-old males) are more likely to be victims of repeated crimes.
+Contrary to the popular belief that more women are repeat victims, and thus more victim-prone than men, actually men in their prime (15- to 34-year-old males) are more likely to be victims of repeated crimes.

 In the case of juvenile offenders, the study results also show that people are more likely to be victimized as a result of a serious offense by someone they know; the most frequent crimes committed by adolescents towards someone they know were sexual assault, common assault, and homicide.
 Adolescents victimizing people they did not know generally committed common assault, forcible confinement, and armed or unarmed robbery.

-Sex workers are, anecdotally, thought to have an abnormally high incidence of violent crime committed against them, and such crimes go frequently unresolved, but there are few victimological studies of the matter.
+Sex workers are, anecdotally, thought to have an abnormally high incidence of violent crime committed against them, and such crimes frequently go unresolved, but there are few victimological studies of the matter.